data-catering/data-caterer-docs/docs/docs/generator/count.md

           path: "app/src/test/resources/sample/csv/transactions"
         count:
           records: 1000
-          perColumn:
+          perField:
             records: 2
-            columnNames:
+            fieldNames:
               - "account_id"
               - "name"
     ```

 ### Generated

-You can also define a generator for the count per column.
+You can also define a generator for the count per field.
 This can be used in scenarios where you want a variable number of records
-per set of columns.
+per set of fields.

-In the example below, it will generate between `(count.records * count.perColumnGenerator.generator.min) = (1000 * 1) = 1000` and
+In the example below, it will generate between `(count.records * count.perFieldGenerator.generator.min) = (1000 * 1) = 1000` and
-`(count.records * count.perColumnGenerator.generator.max) = (1000 * 2) = 2000` records.
+`(count.records * count.perFieldGenerator.generator.max) = (1000 * 2) = 2000` records.

 === "Java"